hyperledger-archives/education/LFS171x/docs/discovering-blockchain-technologies.md

 ## Blockchains (Continued)

 **Blockchain** is a specific form or subset of distributed ledger technologies (DLTs), which constructs a chronological chain of blocks, hence the name 'block-chain'.
-Examples of other DLTs are tangle and hashgraph.
+Examples of other DLTs are Chain Core, Corda, Quorum, and IOTA.
+They will be covered later in this chapter.

 A **block** refers to a set of transactions that are bundled together and added to the chain at the same time.